Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

         def __len__(self):
             return self.len

 If you are using a single iterable-based dataset, there are some limitations.
-You need to use and expose a sampler within your dataset.
+To support fault-tolerancy, you will need to use and expose a sampler within your dataset.

 For example, the following implementation for an iterable dataset sub-classing :class:`~torch.utils.data.IterableDataset` won't be supported.